 - Build a support circle: Find other parents of teens who can offer shared recognition without judgment.
 Knowing that other families face similar silences lowers the sense of isolation.

-- Schedule off-duty time: Even thirty minutes of an activity entirely unrelated to parenting can help reset the nervous system.
+- Schedule off-duty time: Even thirty minutes of an activity unrelated to parenting can help your body come down from constant alert.

 - Practice realistic expectations: You are responsible for the environment you provide, but you are not responsible for a teenager’s every mood or choice.